 When to See a Chiropractor

 Sciatic pain is not something to ignore.
 It can damage nerves and cause “paresthesia and weakened bladder function”.
 Waiting for the pain to become “unbearable” can cause more problems; therefore, seeing a chiropractor when the pain begins is key.
-After the chiropractor reviews the patient’s medical history and performs an exam (perhaps with x-rays), then treatment options can be discussed.
-Spinal manipulation, massage, ultrasound, and ice therapy can then begin to give the patient long-term relief.5
+After the chiropractor reviews the patient’s medical history and performs an exam (perhaps with x-rays), then treatment options could be discussed.
+Spinal manipulation, massage, ultrasound, and ice therapy can then begin to give the patient long-term relief.6